greglook/vault/doc/entities.md

 also brittle!
 Because data is immutable, if we need to update the metadata about the account, all the data must be re-stored with an updated hash reference.

+## Roots and Updates

-To get around these problems, _entities_ assign a continuous identity to a collection of attributes as they change over time.
+To get around these problems, _entities_ assign a continuous identity to a collection of _attributes_ as they change over time.
 Entities are defined by data in a _root_ blob.
-This provides a stable address to reference the entity by.
+The address of this root provides a stable address to reference the entity by.

 Changes to the entity are enacted by adding further _update blobs_ to the store.
 These blobs specify modifications to the entity, so the 'current' state of the entity can be determined by applying the full sequence of updates made to it.
-Actually, the state of the entity at _any_ time can be recovered by selecting which updates to apply.
+This history allows  the state of the entity at any time can be recovered by selecting which updates to apply.

-## Entity Attributes
+## Attributes

 Entities act like a map, grouping together named _attributes_.
 These specify relationships between entities and values.
 Attribute values must be primitive